City-of-Helsinki/linkedevents/importers.md

 Creates a Helsinki audience keywords set into the database.

-## add_helfi_topics
+## add_helfi_topics (Deprecated)

 ### What is it?

-*add_helfi_topics* is an importer for adding different event *topics* keywords in the database.
+*add_helfi_topics* is a django management command for creating a set of *topics* keywords in the database which is then exposed through `/keyword_set` endpoint.

 Basic example would be an event in which they would talk about daycare for families and housing.

-"Daycare and education" and "Housing and environment" are keywords you can import with this importer.
+"Daycare and education" and "Housing and environment" are keywords that the event creator would pick from the choices in the *topics* keywords set created by this command.

 ### What depends on it?
+All the topics created by this command are hardcoded manually in [add_helfi_topics.py](./events/management/commands/add_helfi_topics.py).
+However, all of the keywords are also available in YSO as concepts, and therefore the plan is to use YSO concepts and deprecate this command in favor of `add_yso_topics` command which would add hand-picked YSO concepts to the keyword set.

-If you're running the [Linked Events UI](https://github.com/City-of-Helsinki/linkedevents-ui), you need this importer as the UI needs to show a list of event *topics* categories for the user to choose for the event they would like to create.
+If you're running the [Linked Events UI](https://github.com/City-of-Helsinki/linkedevents-ui), you need this command as the UI needs to show a list of event *topics* keywords for the event creator to choose for the event they would like to create.

-Some, not all, of these keywords are from YSO.
-Therefore this importer depends on YSO importer data being present.

 ### How to use it?
   ```bash
   python manage.py add_helfi_topics
   ```

-Imports all event *topics* keywords into the database.
+Creates a Helsinki topic keywords set into the database.

 ## import_organizations